awsdocs/amazon-msk-developer-guide/doc_source/delete-resources.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the list of Amazon EC2 instances, choose the client machine, which is the instance named **msk\-serverless\-tutorial**\.
+1. In the list of Amazon EC2 instances, choose the client machine that you created for this tutorial\.

 1. Choose **Instance state**, then choose **Terminate instance**\.